kubikill/blaeo-plus/README.md

 ## Unsupported browsers/userscript extensions

-- Opera version of Tampermonkey (breaks comment preview and HLTB list maker features) - Opera users are advised to install Tampermonkey from the Chrome Web Store instead
+- Opera version of Tampermonkey (breaks comment preview, quick rearrange and HLTB list maker features) - Opera users are advised to install Tampermonkey from the Chrome Web Store instead

 ## To do

-- Automate adding games to lists by HLTB time to beat
+- Add a way to bulk delete removed games
+- Add Steam tag list maker
 - ...and more!